 If you’re the kind of person who likes to maximize rewards but doesn’t want to put in a lot of work, a new trend could work to your benefit.
 Several credit cards now let you earn rewards in your top spending categories without requiring you to preselect them.

 Consumer card examples

-- The Venmo Credit Card doles out 3 percent cash back on your top eligible spending category each month and 2 percent on your second-largest category.
+- The Venmo Credit Card* doles out unlimited 3 percent cash back on your top eligible spending category each month and 2 percent on your second-largest category.
 All other purchases earn 1 percent cash back.
-There is no longer a rewards cap.
-The eligible categories are dining and nightlife, gas, groceries, travel, transportation, entertainment, health and beauty, bills and utilities and “other.”
+The eligible categories are travel; dining and nightlife; groceries; entertainment; and bills and utilities.

-- The Chase Freedom Flex℠ offers 5 percent cash back on activated bonus category purchases each quarter (up to $1,500 in purchases, then 1 percent) and on Chase Ultimate Rewards travel purchases.
-For Q1, the bonus categories are grocery store purchases (excluding Walmart and Target) and eBay purchases from January to March.
-You also get 5 percent cash back on Lyft rides (through March 2022).
-From there, you get 3 percent cash back on dining (including restaurants, takeout and eligible delivery services) and drugstore purchases.
-Then, you earn 1 percent cash back on all other purchases.
+- The Chase Freedom Flex℠* offers 5 percent cash back on activated bonus category purchases each quarter (up to $1,500 in purchases, then 1 percent), Chase Ultimate Rewards travel purchases and eligible Lyft purchases (Lyft offer through March 2025).
+Although the rotating categories must be activated, you can also automatically earn 3 percent cash back on drugstore and dining purchases (including restaurants, takeout and eligible delivery services).
+All other eligible purchases earn 1 percent cash back.

 Business card examples

-- The American Express® Business Gold Card gives 4X points on up to $150,000 per year in two select categories your business spends the most in each billing cycle.
-Those categories include airfare purchased directly from airlines, advertising (purchased in the U.S. to promote your business online, on TV or on the radio), U.S. gas stations, U.S. restaurants, U.S. shipping costs and U.S. computer software, plus hardware and cloud data made directly from select providers.
+- The American Express® Business Gold Card earns 4X points on up to $150,000 per year in two select categories your business spends the most on each billing cycle (then 1X points).
+Those categories include airfare purchased directly from airlines; advertising (purchased in the U.S. to promote your business online, on TV or on the radio); U.S. gas stations; U.S. restaurants; U.S. shipping costs; and U.S. computer software, plus hardware and cloud data purchases made directly from select providers.